yammer/tenacity/README.md

 -   `tenacity-dashboard`:       Adds the Hystrix dashboard accessiable at `/tenacity`. *Warning: this disables gzip encoding to support text/event-streams*
 -   `tenacity-service`:       Utilizes the tenacity-dashboard to view different configurable clusters.
 Currently this is hosted at http://tenacity.int.yammer.com
 -   `tenacity-*-legacy`:        Support for legacy versions of Dropwizard.
 Currently there is a conflict with <0.6.0 versions (around Bundles).
+-   `tenacity-testing`:         `TenacityTest` helper to aid in clearing state between runs for Archaius dynamic configurations.
+Also tunes the Metric calculations to occur at a faster rate.
     Use these instead of their non-legacy counterparts.

 Philosophy